Hexagram 64 · ䷿

 Light of superior man being true means brilliance spreads far and wide.

-There is drinking of wine in genuine confidence.
+There is drinking of wine In genuine confidence.
 No blame.
-But if one gets his head in the water, he loses it in spite of his confidence.
+But if one wets his head, He loses it, in truth.

 Small Image